glensc/eventum-oldwiki/Eventum:Import_Users.md

----
-title: Eventum:Import Users
-permalink: /Eventum:Import_Users/
----

 Example script to import users.
 Put in misc/ You will need to change the name of the project and the role.

     <?php
     include('../init.php'); // try: include("../config.inc.php"); // for older Eventum versions